cameronabrams/Sandlersteam/README.md

 Sandlersteam implements a python interface to the steam tables found in Appendix III of _Chemical, Biochemical, and Engineering Thermodynamics_ (5th edition) by Stan Sandler (Wiley, USA).
 It should be used for educational purposes only.

+The interface operates similarly to the IAPWS steam tables (which you should use instead of these).

 ## Installation

 Sandlersteam is available via `pip`: